exercism/v3/languages/python/exercises/concept/conditionals/.docs/instructions.md

 A reactor is said to be critical if it satisfies the following conditions.
 - Temperature less than 800
 - Number of neutrons emitted per second greater than 500
-- The product of temperature and neutrons emitted per second less than 50000
+- The product of temperature and neutrons emitted per second less than 500000

-Implement a function called `is_critical()` that takes in 2 arguments the temperature and neutrons emitted per second and returns a boolean True or False
+Implement a function called `is_criticality_balanced()` that takes in 2 arguments the temperature and neutrons emitted per second and returns a boolean True or False

 ```python